kazsho/LFA-P1-Backend/README.md

 * The backend server needed to be 'spun up' in order to operate as efficiently as we planned.
 This was remedied by adding a fetch request on the dashboard page to 'wake up' the backend server.

 ## Future features:
-* A database enabling working user-profiles, score-system & social leaderboard.
+* A database enabling working user-profiles, score-system & social leader-board.
+* More data held so the game can be based on the original 4 artists we decided on.
 * Additional game modes.
 * A dashboard for teachers to add further artists + tests.
 As well as letting them know how the students are performing.